miladisaei/GithubUsers/README.md

 3. **Jetpack Compose:** Jetpack Compose streamlines Android UI development with a modern, reactive, and intuitive toolkit.

-4. **Jetpack Compose Navigation (Single activity, zero fragments):** Navigation Compose simplifies Android app navigation with a declarative and composable API.
+4. **Navigation Compose (Single activity, zero fragments):** Navigation Compose simplifies Android app navigation with a declarative and composable API.

 5. **Kotlin Coroutines + Flow:** Coroutines and Flow are tools for asynchronous programming in Kotlin that provide a lightweight, efficient, and structured way of managing concurrency and handling sequential and parallel streams of data.